codspire/artifact-lookup-maven-plugin/README.md

 ## Examples

 ### Example 1: Search all jars in a folder in default remote repository
-cd to a folder jars folder
+cd to the folder that contains jar files
 ```
 $ ls
 activation.jar  commons-io.jar  junit.jar